 – privately consult with his lawyer by making a written or verbal request to the police officer on duty for meeting his lawyer at the police station.
 The court can provide a lawyer without any cost for an alleged offender who cannot afford one.

-– have an interpreter (for non-Thai speaker) provided by the police or the court for translation during the legal procedures.
+– have an interpreter (for non-Thai speakers) provided by the police or the court for translation during the legal procedures.

 – have a lawyer present at every step during the investigation.